getRagazzo/ragazzo/README.md

 Navigate to the Ragazzo directory you now have in a terminal.

-Run `./ragazzod --config-file=ragazzo.conf` in order to start the Ragazzo daemon.
+Run `./ragazzod --config-file configs/ragazzo.conf` in order to start the Ragazzo daemon.
 The blockchain will take a moment to sync, so be patient in this step.

 ### Step 3: Create a wallet
-In another terminal, open the Ragazzo directory and run `./simplewallet --config-file=ragazzo.conf`
+In another terminal, open the Ragazzo directory and run `./simplewallet --config-file configs/ragazzo.conf`

 Press 'G' to generate a new wallet.
 Give it whatever name you want, and use a password you won't forget.